mumoshu/kube-airflow/README.md

  - using explicit locking, ie never pull down a new dag if a dagrun is in progress
  - make dags immutable, never modify your dag always make a new one

+Also keep in mind using git-sync may not be scalable at all in production if you have lot of DAGs.
+The best way to deploy you DAG is to build a new docker image containing all the DAG and their dependencies.
+To do so, fork this project

+#### Embedded DAGs

+If you want more control on the way you deploy your DAGs, you can use embedded DAGs, where DAGs are burned inside the Docker container deployed as Scheduler and Workers.

+Be aware this requirement more heavy tooling than using git-sync, especially if you use CI/CD:

+- your CI/CD should be able to build a new docker image each time your DAGs are updated.
+- your CI/CD should be able to control the deployment of this new image in your kubernetes cluster

+Example of procedure:
+- Fork this project
+- Place your DAG inside the `dags` folder of this project, update `requirements-dags.txt` to install new dependencies if needed (see bellow)
+- Add build script connected to your CI that will build the new docker image
+- Deploy on your Kubernetes cluster

+You can avoid forking this project by:

+- keep a git-project dedicated to storing only your DAGs + dedicated `requirements.txt`
+- you can gate any change to DAGs in your CI (unittest, `pip install -r requirements-dags.txt`,.. )
+- have your CI/CD makes a new docker image after each successful merge using

+      DAG_PATH=$PWD
+      cd /path/to/kube-aiflow
+      make ENBEDDED_DAGS_LOCATION=$DAG_PATH

+- trigger the deployment on this new image on your Kubernetes infrastructure

+### Python dependencies

+If you want to add specific python dependencies to use in your DAGs, you simply declare them inside the `requirements/dags.txt` file.
+They will be automatically installed inside the container during build, so you can directly use these library in your DAGs.

+To use another file, call:

+    make REQUIREMENTS_TXT_LOCATION=/path/to/you/dags/requirements.txt

+Please note this requires you set up the same tooling environment in your CI/CD that when using Embedded DAGs.

 ### Helm configuration customization

 Helm allow to overload the configuration to adapt to your environment.
 You probably want to specify your own ingress configuration for instance.

 ## Build Docker image